pharikal/Breast-Cancer-DataMining/README.md

 **Democratic co-learning** is the methodology in which multiple algorithms instead of multiple views enable learners to label data for each other.
 The technique leverages off the fact that different learning algorithms have different inductive biases and that better predictions can be made by the voted majority.

-  1.
-## _ **Objective &amp; Contribution** _

-The major motivation of this course project is to develop an effective product using Data Mining in medical domain that will transform the data and reduce dimension to reveal patterns in the dataset and create a robust analysis.

-- Our **novel contribution** lies in utilizing multiple semi supervised learning (SSL) methods to build models and demonstrate its comparable accuracy with Supervised model since SSL technique is proven better and useful for a medical domain problem.
-- Additionally, we performed end to end analysis and produced comparable results for Supervised &amp; Unsupervised Learning too.
-- Furthermore, as a part of Supervised Model analysis, we focused on Neural Network to compare with multiple hidden layers and activation function.

-The optimal models are selected based on comparable factors like balanced accuracy, sensitivity, specificity and F1 score, among other factors.

 # Data Analysis